 - Social, emotional, and other issues in treating Ewing tumors

 Clinical trials for Ewing tumors

-You may have had to make a lot of decisions since you've been told you (or your child) has cancer.
+You may have had to make a lot of decisions since you’ve been told you (or your child) has a Ewing tumor.
 One of the most important decisions you will make is deciding which treatment is best.
 You may have heard about clinical trials being done for this type of cancer.
 Or maybe someone on your health care team has mentioned a clinical trial to you.

 Clinical trials are carefully controlled research studies that are done with patients who volunteer for them.
 These studies are done to learn more about promising new treatments or procedures.

 If you would like to find out more about clinical trials you (or your child) may be eligible for, start by asking your doctor if your clinic or hospital conducts clinical trials.
 You can also call our clinical trials matching service for a list of clinical trials that meet your medical needs.
 You can reach this service at 1-800-303-5691 or on our website at www.cancer.org/clinicaltrials.
 You can also get a list of current clinical trials by calling the National Cancer Institute (NCI) at 1-800-4-CANCER (1-800-422-6237) or by visiting the NCI clinical trials website at www.cancer.gov/clinicaltrials.

 People have to meet certain requirements to take part in any clinical trial.
-If you (or your child) qualify for a clinical trial, you will have to decide whether or not to enter (enroll) the child into it.
-Older children, who can understand more, usually must also agree to take part in the clinical trial before the parents' consent is accepted.
+If you (or your child) qualify for a clinical trial, you will have to decide whether or not to enter (enroll) in it.
+Older children, who can understand more, usually must also agree to take part in the clinical trial before the parents’ consent is accepted.

 Last Medical Review: 09/18/2014